 The goal of the "If You Are My Brothers" campaign is to raise awareness about prostate cancer, particularly among men of color who face a higher risk of contracting and dying from the disease.
 The campaign's origin can be traced back to an email sent by Ralph C.T.
-Franklin, a 57-year-old real estate attorney and my fraternity brother.
+Franklin, a real estate attorney and my fraternity brother.

 If You Are My Brothers Documentary & Community Engagement Project